 Why it mattersHowever, very few of us think much about how we are going to keep each room warm in the winter and cool in the summer when we redecorate.
 Sometimes this turns out not to be a big problem because things fall naturally into place.
 Other times things do not work out so well.

 Too late, we realise that the only space left that is big enough to accommodate the sofa is directly in front of the radiator.
 As a result, the sofa absorbs most of the heat generated and stops the room from being warmed up efficiently.
 There is no point in spending hours tracking heating oil prices, so you can buy when the price is low if you have to waste fuel by turning up your thermostat.

 This one is obvious, wherever you can build in high-quality insulation.
-If you are installing underfloor heating, pay a little extra and buy the higher grade insulating material.
+If you are installing underfloor heating, pay a little extra and buy the higher grade insulating material, plumbers who specialise in heating services will be able to assist you on this.
 When you build a new partitioning wall, insulate it.
 This will stop air leaking out and will help to contain sound.